shriyans3/Employee-Management-System-Java-Swing-/README.md

 the queries section.

 Username is admin and Password is admin@123
+Ignore all the files ending with .class .
 The flow of the program ->
 Loginpg.java -> Mainpg.java -> EmployeeInformation.java
                             -> AddDept.java